The Danger Of Food Additives And How They Affect Your Body

 What Are The Symptoms Of Attention Deficit Disorder?

 The behavior traits of kids in an official additives trial and those given mind-altering drugs like Ritalin for “behavior disorder” are the same.
-No wonder, then, that the astonishing rise in the use of these mind-altering drugs have followed the incredible surge in the mind-altering additives in food and drink.
+No wonder, then, that the astonishing rise in the use of these mind-altering drugs has followed the incredible surge in the mind-altering additives in food and drink.

 At least the overwhelming majority of child behavior problems are caused by their brain and body computer systems being scrambled by the chemical and electrical war that has been declared on the children and young people in the world.